 Cynthia has 15 years of experience in executive assistant and management roles.
 Before joining the firm, she served as the wine club manager at a local Napa winery for several years and the store manager at the GH Bass Outlets in Napa and Folsom, California and the Village of Oak Creek in Arizona.

-Rachel Stern is a vice president for InState Partners.
+Rachel Stern is a senior vice president for InState Partners.
 She works closely with InState’s extensive client roster to develop and implement multi-state legislative strategies covering a variety of issues.

 Rachel is a graduate of the CORO™ Fellows Program, an intensive, full-time, graduate-level fellowship in public affairs.
 She has experience working in multiple sectors of public affairs, including non-profits, public companies and private equity-backed businesses, state government and electoral campaigns.

 She received her bachelor’s degree from Amherst College.